waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Strategic Notes & Future Ideas

-- **Fossil Quest Strategy:** If the Kabuto hypothesis fails, I must broaden my approach beyond 'giving an item/Pokémon'.
-The solution could be an action performed elsewhere that affects the NPCs in Mt.
-Moon.
+- **Fossil Quest Strategy:** The Rocket Grunt was a red herring.
+The solution must involve the Hiker on 1F.
+I must systematically test my remaining hypotheses on him.
 - **Agent Utilization:** For complex navigation puzzles, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
 The agent is designed to suggest the most logical next step.
 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.
 - **Future Agent Idea: Exploration Planner:** Create an agent that takes a city name and a list of visited building coordinates, then outputs the next logical building to visit to ensure systematic exploration.